fcrepo3/gsearch/FedoraGenericSearch/readme.txt

  * Copyright 2006, 2007, 2008, 2009, 2010 by The Technical University of Denmark.
  * All rights reserved.

- The FedoraGSearch development is funded by
+ The FedoraGSearch development is originally funded by

      DEFF, Denmark's Electronic Research Library, http://www.deff.dk .

-The developer is Gert Schmeltz Pedersen, gsp@dtic.dtu.dk, at the Technical Information Center of Denmark at the Technical University of Denmark.
+The developer is Gert Schmeltz Pedersen, gsp@dtic.dtu.dk, at DTU Library, the Technical Information Center of Denmark at the Technical University of Denmark.

-Contact in the Fedora core developer team is Chris Wilper, cwilper@fedora-commons.org .
+Contact in the Fedora Commons core developer team is Chris Wilper, cwilper@fedora-commons.org .

 Feedback, requests, etc. may also be sent to fedora-commons-developers@lists.sourceforge.net or to